 Denise Barack, Director of Program Development

 Denise Barack has been involved with Kripalu since 1985.
 She holds a degree in communications and was the advertising director at East West Journal in Boston before moving to the Berkshires to serve the Kripalu community.
 As Kripalu’s Director of Program Development since 2004, she uses her gift for networking people and ideas in overseeing the planning and development of all of Kripalu’s invited national presenter programs.
-Denise is the mother of two young adults, and is a 200-hour certified Kripalu Yoga teacher and a student of Continuum.
+Denise is the mother of two young adults, and is a 200-hour certified Kripalu Yoga teacher and a student of Ayurveda and Continuum.

 Stephen Cope, MSW, is a psychotherapist, a national best-selling author, and a senior instructor of Kripalu Yoga with more than 15 years of experience as a yoga teacher.
 During the summer of 2005, he launched a pioneering music and consciousness program in conjunction with the Tanglewood Institute to study the effects of yoga and meditation on performance anxiety, physical health, and states of optimal performance.
 The senior Scholar-in-Residence at Kripalu Center, Stephen is the author of Yoga and the Quest for the True Self, Will Yoga and Meditation Really Change My Life?, and The Wisdom of Yoga: A Seeker’s Guide to Extraordinary Living.
 Stephen was named by Yoga Journal as one of the top 25 innovators in yoga in America in the last quarter of a century.